aminrj/aminrj.github.io/_posts/2026-06-02-which-ai-security-framework-to-use.md

 mermaid: false
 ---

-# The Right AI Security Framework Depends on the Question You're Asking

----

 There are now more than 20 frameworks claiming to address AI security risk.
 I've seen both failure modes: teams that try to implement all of them at once and produce six months of documentation with no usable threat model, and teams that pick one at random, skim it superficially, then wonder why it didn't help.

 A team I reviewed spent three months mapping their agent deployment across MAESTRO, NIST AI RMF, and ISO 42001.
 They had a 60-page alignment document.
 They had no threat model.